greenfirn/RigControl-public/README.md

 > Full chart order now: Hashrate, GPU Core Clock, GPU Mem Clock, GPU Power, GPU VRAM, GPU Utl, GPU Temp,
 >
 > RAM Usage, Load Average, CPU Utl, CPU Temp.
 >
-> added centered layout by default, toggle left/center in themes
->
-> agent safe guard: MIN_TELEMETRY_PULL_INTERVAL_SECONDS=5
->
-> watchdog not tested, don't really have use for it
->
-> Advanced Server Settings in dashboard
->
-> 3 services can now be controlled through dashboard CPU/GPU/AUX
->
-> stats is now sent to dashboard in chunks to avoid hitting a size limit
->
-> new coin textbox to set a coin name in json for 'to clipboard'
->
 > windows agent notes for running services, not tested
 >